 The following experience really drove home the impact of my chemical sensitivity–or more, the impact fragrance chemicals were having on me.
 It happened about a year after my divorce, somewhere around the year 2004.
 I had been on antidepressants for the year following my divorce after discussing my emotions with my doctor.

 The process of creating goals and taking control of my life meant that I was finally able to get rid of that temporary support.
 I was driving uphill and it felt good.
 I had been working my day job while taking night classes.
-The night classes were necessary in order to finish the credits I needed in order to begin a 2-year education program.
+I was working towards finishing something I started two decades earlier: getting my teaching degree.

 I had a plan.
 I felt good.
 But then I didn’t.